federicotdn/templ-mode/README.md

 ```

 When using `'tool`, the mode will run `go tool templ` from your project root as returned by `(project-root (project-current))`.

+Go tools were introduced in Go 1.24.
+Read more about them [here](https://tip.golang.org/doc/go1.24#tools).

 ### LSP Support